Treefrog/Handbook/Manual/holidays.md

 ### The Walk the Parade Rule

 A Pod member can request a super-special recognition from his or her Pod Champion to take a alternate day at some other time, but, remember, Stat holidays are not dynamic holidays.
 Stat holidays are supported by culture and recognized by government for celebration of specific events.
-Technically, if you do not celebrate the event you should not get the holiday.
+[Technically, if you do not celebrate the event you should not get the holiday - REMOVE - THIS SENTENCE MAKES NO SENSE].
 Just because you do not celebrate a certain recognized religious holiday, does not mean it is "fair" to get alternative time off - You are not walking in the parade.
 It is not "free time".
 It is "time to support the religious or cultural event" as demanded by the regulations of the state.

 ### International Holidays